fsoaresantos/Yoga-pose-Image-Classification-Project/README.md

 ### 4) Model Deployment: `train_and_deploy.ipynb`
 The model is trained and deployed.
-The training process was performed over 30 epochs only, due to resource restrictions.
-The model achieved an average test loss of 0.128 and a test accuracy of 34.466%.
-However an increase in the number of epochs to over 50 could probably render a higher accuracy.

 ## Yoga Pose API
 The API allows the user to use the model to classify a yoga pose in an image file.
 It can be accessed at the link: